 Celebrity Cruises

 Celebrity really stepped up their game with the innovative Edge-class ships, but I still love Solstice-class ships for a relaxing vacation and plenty of places to enjoy peace and quiet.
-And after sailing on some of the older ships like Constellation and Infinity I can see how these classic Millenium-class ships are favorites with loyal Celebrity cruisers.
+After sailing on some of the older ships like Constellation and Infinity, I can still see how these classic ships remain favorites with loyal Celebrity cruisers.

 The three cruise lines above are considered premium mainstream cruise lines and offer ships not quite as small and quiet as the next three on our list.
 While the above cruise lines are more budget-friendly, the three below offer an almost all-inclusive cruise on small ships.